MobileChromeApps/mobile-chrome-apps/cca-manifest-logic/README.md

 ## Using from chrome-app-developer-tool

-When developing changes, npm link cca-manifest-logic, install CADT and then run `gulp` whenever files change.
+When developing changes, npm link cca-manifest-logic, install CADT and then run gulp` whenever files change.
 When happy with change, publish a new version to npm so that chrome-app-deleloper-tool always works without needing to `npm link` in this module.

 # Release Notes

+# 1.1.5 (Nov 10, 2015)
+- Add chrome.proxy to list of plugins

 # 1.1.4 (Aug 6, 2015)
 - Add blob: to default CSP (fixes #589)